MateusBU/User_Register_with_DB/README.md

 ### Firebase:
 * Create a project at Firebase Console.
 * Create a Firestore Database.
 For this project, it was created a DB in `Test Mode`.
+* .env.locla: file is not commited, because contains important infos (apiKey, authDomain and projectId).
+It can be obtain in project configuration.